Peter K. Miller

 Mr. Marino is a seasoned executive and legal advisor with more than 15 years of experience advising public and privately held companies in a diverse range of industries – most notably life sciences.
-Prior to joining Optinose, Mr. Marino served as Senior Vice President, General Counsel and Corporate Secretary of Fibrocell Science, Inc., a publicly-held cell and gene therapy company.
-Prior to Fibrocell, Mr. Marino served as Senior Vice President, General Counsel, and Corporate Secretary of NuPathe Inc., a publicly held specialty healthcare company, from 2010 until its acquisition by Teva Pharmaceuticals in 2014.
-During his tenure at Fibrocell and NuPathe, Mr. Marino secured the issuance of numerous US and foreign patents, successfully managed litigation matters, implemented and enhanced compliance programs, and led the legal negotiations for public and private financing transactions, licensing and collaboration arrangements, and the sale of NuPathe.
+Prior to joining Optinose, Mr. Marino served as Senior Vice President, General Counsel and Corporate Secretary of Fibrocell, a publicly held cell and gene therapy company.
+Prior to Fibrocell, Mr. Marino served as Senior Vice President, General Counsel and Corporate Secretary of NuPathe, a publicly held specialty healthcare company, from 2010 until its acquisition by Teva Pharmaceuticals in 2014.
+During his tenures at Fibrocell and NuPathe, Mr. Marino secured the issuance of numerous US and foreign patents, successfully managed litigation matters, implemented and enhanced compliance programs and led the legal negotiations for public and private financing transactions, licensing and collaboration arrangements and the sale of NuPathe.

 Before joining NuPathe, Mr. Marino was an attorney at the law firms of Morgan, Lewis & Bockius LLP in Philadelphia, PA, and WilmerHale LLP in Boston, MA, where his practice focused on mergers and acquisitions, collaborations, financing transactions, corporate governance, securities and other general corporate matters.